meom-group/tutos/gricad/README.md

  * When your request is granted you will be connected to a specific dahu node and you will be able to compute there.
  * Maximum time limit is 12 hours
+ * The memory allocated to your request is nb_cores_requested*node_memory/nb_cores_per_node, for instance on a classical dahu node there is a total of 192Gb per node, if you ask for 16 cores you will be granted 96Gb, on a fat node a total of 1.5Tb is available (check node properties with recap.py)

 <details>